tanishqtiwari7/ProjectEXO_Client/README.md

 - 🔐 End-to-end RSA encryption for secure communication
 - 👥 General chat room for all users
 - 💌 Private messaging between users
+- 🤖 AI Chat bot with Gemma3 as default LLM using Ollama API
 - 🔔 Desktop notifications for new messages
 - 👤 Online user status tracking
 - 🌙 Dark mode UI with FlatLaf